TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 24/Matthew 24.39.md

 ---

-and they knew not until the flood came, and took them all away; so shall be the coming of the Son of man.
+and they didn't know until the flood came, and took them all away, so will be the coming of the Son of Man.